Construction Cost Index

-Both our Minneapolis and national cost index have been essentially flat through the first half of 2020.
-Compared to this time last year, costs have increased less than 1 percent in Minneapolis and 1.5 percent nationally.
-Our Minneapolis index is 8 points below our national index.
+Compared to this time last year, costs have increased 2.5 percent in our Minneapolis index and 1.7 percent nationally.
+Our Minneapolis index is 7 points below our national index.

 (an indicator of future wage and activity trends)

-Commercial construction employment in Minneapolis contracted sharply in the first half of 2020 as a result of COVID-19, but the latest BLS statistics indicate that residential construction employment has not yet been impacted.
-We expect construction employment will stabilize in the last half of the year.
+Commercial construction employment in Minneapolis has contracted sharply in 2020 as a result of COVID-19, but the BLS statistics through August indicate that residential construction employment has not yet been impacted.

 Building Component Trends